keonnie/vite-plugin-index-html-cloner/COMMIT_MESSAGES.md

 - Separate subject from body with a blank line
 - Do not end the subject line with a period
 - Capitalize the subject line and each paragraph
+- Use the present tense ("Add feature" not "Added feature")
-- Use the imperative mood in the subject line
+- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
-- Wrap lines at 72 characters
+- Wrap lines at 72 characters or less
 - Use the body to explain what and why you have done something.
 In most cases, you can leave out details about how a change has been made.
+- When only changing documentation, include `[ci skip]` in the commit title

 ### Information in commit messages